-We note that management took some actions in 2008, when a decision to finalise Hellisheidi power plants was made, given that the production has been already sold to Nordural under long-term contracts, although some investments in sewerage networks were postponed.
+We note that management took some actions in 2008, when a decision to finalise Hellisheidi power plants was made, given that the production has already been sold to Nordural under long-term contracts, although some investments in sewerage networks were postponed.
 In 2009-10, the company cut its operating costs and increased tariffs.
 Finally, a decision not to pay dividends going forward was taken.
 All these actions were aimed to minimise the risks and potential losses.
-However, the undertaken steps were not sufficient and OR found it difficult to procure funding whilst facing sizeable debt maturities.
+However, the steps undertaken were not sufficient and OR found it difficult to procure funding whilst facing sizeable debt maturities.
 This has led the company's management and owners to approve a five-year plan, which would allow OR to continue to provide its services as a public utility without the need to seek additional funding from the capital markets or credit institutions until 2016.

 The plan includes a number of measures to be undertaken during this period, including the postponement of investments, increases in tariffs, the reduction of operational expenses and sale of non-core assets.
-As a part of the plan, OR will delay investments in utility systems for approximately ISK15 billion and other investments will be cut by ISK1.3 billion during the period through 2016.
+As a part of the plan, OR will delay or save on the investments in utility systems for approximately ISK15 billion and other investments will be cut by ISK1.3 billion during the period through 2016.
 OR will also seek to sell assets that are not part of the company's core operations and which are expected to bring around ISK10 billion of additional cash flows in total.
 These measures will be combined with the funding provided by OR's owners in the form of subordinated loans totalling ISK12 billion.

 The company has made significant progress in the implementation of its five-year plan.
 All the operational targets set for the year 2011 were fully met or even exceeded.
 However, not all the owners were able to meet their obligations under the guarantee of collection.
 Whilst Reykjavik City and Akranes municipality paid their commitments under the subordinated loans on time (total of ISK7.925 billion), Borgabyggd municipality was not able to deliver their share of ISK75 million at the time.
-This was, however, rectified earlier this year when the municipality paid its share in full.
+This was, however, rectified in 2012 when the municipality paid its share in full.
+The second tranche of the subordinated loans in the amount of ISK4 billion will be disbursed in March this year.

 We note that the financial result achieved under the plan is dependent on external variables such as exchange rate, aluminium prices and inflation.
 Such market variables had a negative effect on cash flows of ISK758 million in 2011, thus reducing the overall positive measures taken by management.
-This indicates on the material vulnerability of the OR's position on market developments.
+This indicates the material vulnerability of OR's position on market developments.
+In this regard we note that in Q3 2012 the company benefited from higher inflation as well as lower interest rates.
+These positive effects were more than the negative impact of the aluminium price decline over the period.